 Relax with Slow Norwegian will calm you down as well as helping you practice your listening.
 Many of the episodes are readings of fairy tales.

 SBS Norwegian hasn’t been updated for three years, and given that it’s focused on public affairs, this means that some of the episodes seem dated.
 However, there’s a large collection to choose from and some of them are still relevant.

 Reading Norwegian fiction will expand your vocabulary and make studying feel like a hobby.
 And thanks to texts written for language learners, you don’t need too much Norwegian knowledge to get started.Short Stories in Norwegian is geared at upper beginners and lower intermediates.
 Meanwhile, Naiv.
 Super. is a touching read that’s often compared to The Catcher in the Rye.

-You could try LingQ as well.
+You could also try LingQ.
 It allows you to read and watch videos and look up new vocabulary without exiting the platform.
-You can also upload your own texts.
+You can upload your own texts, too.
 We found that the word review functions were poorly organized, but when used just as a reading app, it might help you get through that book you’ve been struggling with.

 Nordic noir, anyone?
 This moody crime genre has won fans around the world.
 Bear in mind, however, that asking for Nordic noir could result in bemused looks in Norway, where it’s just called “crime fiction.”

 You might like to begin with Jo Nesbø, who dreamed up the character Harry Hole.
 If you want to read his work chronologically, read Flaggermusmannen first.
 Or if reading fiction from the ‘90s is off-putting, try Tørst or Kniv, published in 2017 and 2019 respectively.